-Wilderness and the sensation of peace: discover this unique country and traditional communities
+Wilderness and peace: Namibia travel allows you to discover a unique realm and stunning traditional communities

-Namibia’s history is undoubtedly one of the most fascinating: their architecture and museums, Lüderitz, Swakopmund and Windhoek tell a complicated story of colonial settlement and oppression, while elsewhere the chance to interact with the many traditional people who call Namibia home will likely provide you with some of your most memorable moments.
+Namibia’s history is undoubtedly enthralling: their architecture and museums, Lüderitz, Swakopmund and Windhoek tell a complicated story of colonial settlement and oppression.
+In any case getting to know the many different locals who call Namibia home will provide you with memorable moments.